Oppose

 In the Senate - Withdrawn by Sponsor (1/27)

-SB 219 HB 193 Uninsured Employers' Fund - Additional Assessment on Awards and Settlements - Amount Chair, Finance Committee
+SB 219 HB 193 Uninsured Employers' Fund - Assessments and Special Monitor Chair, Finance Committee

-Altering, from 1% to up to 2%, the additional percentage the Uninsured Employers' Fund Board may direct the Workers' Compensation Commission to assess on awards and settlements if the Board determines that the reserves of the Fund are inadequate to meet anticipated losses.
-Finance Workers' Comp & UI - Oppose
+Altering the circumstances under which the Uninsured Employers' Fund must collect or suspend a certain assessment; altering, from 1% to up to 1.5%, the additional percentage the Uninsured Employers' Fund Board may direct the Workers' Compensation Commission to assess on awards and settlements if the Board determines that the reserves of the Fund are inadequate to meet anticipated losses; and requiring the Workers' Compensation Commission to designate a certain special monitor for certain purposes.
+Economic Matters

 Oppose